saphirkoeum/saphirkoeum/README.md

 - 👯 I’m looking to collaborate on various project.
 - 💬 Ask me about anything.
 - 📫
-- ⚡ Fun fact: I like to bake, embrodery & photographie.
+- ⚡ Fun fact: I like to bake, embrodery & photography.

 <!--